 We are proposing to build a new solar farm on our property just south of the existing E.L.
 Smith Water Treatment Plant.
-The project site is a 54-acre area that is owned by EPCOR and located just below the Anthony Henday / Cameron Heights turn-off, at 3900 E.L.
+The project site is a 51-acre area that is owned by EPCOR and located just below the Anthony Henday / Cameron Heights turn-off, at 3900 E.L.
 Smith Road.

-approved by the City of Edmonton, the solar farm will have a peak generation capacity of approximately 10 megawatts (MW).
-If the solar farm produces more energy than the water treatment plant can use, any excess will be exported back to the electrical grid.
+approved by the City of Edmonton, the solar farm will have a peak generation capacity of approximately 12 megawatts (MW).
+If the solar farm produces more energy than the water treatment plant can use, any excess will either be stored in our proposed battery energy storage system (BESS) or exported back to the electrical grid.
 The proposed project will involve:

 - Installing up to 45,000 solar panels on our property south of the water treatment plant

 - Connecting the panels to the water treatment plant and electrical grid